matthewschaney/matthewschaney/README.md

 - 🎮 Gamer at heart
 - 🪂 Former **paratrooper** in the U.S. Army
 - 💻 Programming since age **11** — a lifelong passion
-- 💡 Mission: contribute something meaningful to humanity — not for fame, but for fulfillment
+- 💡 Mission: contribute something meaningful to humanity